 .is_set() condition but before it calls

-If that happens, it’s possible for the producer to wake up and exit with the
+If that happens, it’s possible for the consumer to wake up and exit with the queue still completely full.
+The

 The rest of the